 After all, we never experience stark linearity in real life.
 Although I guess we also never get wholly lost in moments from the past.

 Landon: I think the WWII newsreel footage is important in that regard.
 We typically think of images like these as somehow an objective archive of the past – but public events we never experienced firsthand and images put together by others become part of our own subjectivities.

 Scott: You mentioned that Mirror was intellectual earlier, but do you find yourself forced to think about it and talk about it in a way that recognizes its depth?

-Landon: I agree with your initial comment that Mirror is probably best watched in a way that lets it wash over you – like an overflow of memories, or a dream.
-That said, I think Tarkovsky was attempting that affect, but couldn’t approach it that way himself.
+Landon: I agree with your initial comment that Mirror is probably best watched in a way that lets it wash over you – like an overflow of memories or a dream.
+That said, I think Tarkovsky was attempting that effect, but couldn’t approach it that way himself.
 There’s something really deliberate in his process here.
 These simply aren’t juxtapositions at random.
 I can hardly make sense of all of them myself, but I think a lucid attempt at representing a not-at-all lucid experience is an incredible feat.

 Especially given the mechanics and concrete, often literal process of filmmaking itself.

 Scott: It was impressive because there are few films that demand a kind of intellectual reverence, but this was one of them for me.
 I don’t really feel compelled to talk about Vertigo or Kane or Tokyo Story in lofty ways.
 We can spend days and forests worth of paper discussing how excellent they are and why.

 Scott: But Mirror just feels like you have to talk about it intelligently or risk missing a far larger point.
 And it does that without feeling bathed in pretense.
 It’s the most self-indulgent concept possible, but the execution doesn’t languish in it.